Kongo (film): Plot

 "Deadlegs" Flint, an embittered paraplegic living in the Congo, controls local natives by dispensing to them small quantities of sugar and liquor (sometimes substituting the latter with kerosene).
 He also astonishes and frightens the natives by performing staged magic tricks, which create the illusion that he has supernatural powers.
-Assisting him with those tricks are his fiancé Tula, two thugs—Hogan and Cookie—and a loyal native, Fuzzy.
+Assisting him with those tricks are his fiancée Tula, two thugs—Hogan and Cookie—and a loyal native, Fuzzy.
 Flint has spent the last 18 years plotting revenge against Gregg, a man who had crushed his spine in a fight before he ran away with Flint's wife.
 The crippled man since then has built an "80-mile circle" around his jungle compound, an area patrolled by his henchmen and where no one can enter or leave without Flint's consent.
 As part of his revenge plan, he also arranged years ago to have the infant daughter of Gregg and his former wife raised by nuns to be "clean in body and mind" within the safety and seclusion of a convent in Cape Town.
 Flint sends his man Hogan there to bring the daughter, Ann, to him.
 In Cape Town, Hogan disguises himself as a missionary and convinces Ann, now a young woman, to go with him to see her father Gregg.

 By the time Ann arrives at Flint's compound, she has become a hardened alcoholic after being confined for months in a brothel in Zanzibar and forced to work as a prostitute.
 She continues to be held captive at the Kongo camp and does Flint's bidding for the daily servings of brandy he allows her to have.
 Each day too he takes sadistic delight in degrading and physically abusing the daughter of his archenemy.
 Later, a cynical, drug-addicted doctor named Kingsland arrives, and soon he and Ann fall in love.
 Flint needs Kingsland to be sober to operate on him to relieve the constant pain caused by his paralysis.
 To hasten his sobriety, Flint has the doctor bound with ropes, taken to the nearby swamp, and placed up to his neck in the leech-infested water so the parasites can suck the drugs or "poisons" out of his system.
 Flint also tolerates Ann's relationship with Kingsland because of its purifying effect on the doctor; nevertheless, he continues to ridicule her.